The Statistics Behind Gender-Based Car Insurance Pricing

 When Does the Gap Start to Close?

 The difference in premiums between male and female drivers shrinks rapidly through the mid-to-late 20s.
-By age 25, the annual gap drops to roughly $72.
-By the early 30s, the difference is less than 1% — essentially negligible.
-At age 40 and beyond, gender has virtually no measurable effect on premiums at most insurers.
+By age 25, the annual gap drops to just ~$94.
+By age 30, males pay only $5 more per year than females — essentially identical.
+After age 35, the gap actually reverses slightly, with women paying marginally more at some ages.

 For families with teen drivers on their policy, the gender of the teen is one of the first things that drives up the premium.
-A 16-year-old boy will typically cost hundreds more per year to add to a policy than a 16-year-old girl of identical driving experience.
+A 16-year-old boy will typically cost over $1,000 more per year to add to a policy than a 16-year-old girl of identical driving experience.

 States That Ban Gender-Based Car Insurance Pricing

 Not all states allow insurers to use gender as a rating factor.
-As of 2026, seven states have banned the practice entirely:
+As of 2026, seven states have banned the practice, with additional states considering similar legislation:

-- Inconsistent application: Different insurers reach opposite conclusions about which gender is "riskier" — some charge men more, others charge women more.
-This inconsistency suggests gender is not a reliable actuarial predictor.
+- Inconsistent application: Different insurers reach opposite conclusions about which gender is "riskier" — some charge men more, others charge women more, undermining the claim that it's purely data-driven.

 - Individual vs. group risk: A woman who texts while driving poses more risk than a man with a spotless 10-year record, yet traditional gender pricing ignores this.